chrislattman/blogging-project/docs/terminal-commands/README.md

         - This stores only your signature in the output signature file
     - `gpg --verify <output-signature> <file>`
         - Verifies the signature using the signer's public key
-- For either option, look for output of the form
+- For either option, when verifying a signature, look for output of the form
     ```
     gpg: Good signature from "name <email-address>" [...]
     ```